NickBwalley/Github-MCP-Content-Analyzer/README.md

+# MCP GitHub Repository Analyzer

+A Python-based Model Context Protocol system that bridges AI language models with external content from GitHub repositories and websites.
+This tool leverages both MCP architecture and OpenAI's powerful language models to provide intelligent code analysis.

+With this tool, users can:

+- Enter any GitHub repository URL for automatic analysis
+- Get comprehensive summaries of codebases and their structure
+- Ask specific questions about the repository's code and documentation
+- Generate sample code snippets for new features compatible with the existing codebase
+- Receive intelligent responses based on the actual repository content combined with OpenAI's language understanding

+The system retrieves, processes, and indexes repository content through MCP, then uses OpenAI's intelligent LLM capabilities to generate human-like responses that accurately reflect the specific context of the loaded repository.
+This creates a personalized AI assistant that understands the unique aspects of any codebase you're working with.
 ## SETUP AND INSTALLATION

 - This will create a Conda environment in a folder named `venv` inside your current directory.